 OVERSEAS PROGRAM APPROVALS

-If you change your summer program, you must talk to your area studies center and UChicagoGRAD.
-We are required to submit a new Program Approval Request.
+If you change your summer program, you must talk to your area studies center and UChicagoGRAD at your earliest convenience.
+We are required to submit a new Program Approval Request for approval to the U.S. Department of Education.
 There is precedent for students having to repay their summer FLAS awards for participating in programs abroad that were not approved in advance by the U.S. Department of Education.

-The U.S Department of Education strongly recommends FLAS Fellows who are enrolled in programs overseas to register in the Smart Traveler Enrollment Program (STEP), a free service provided by the U.S. Department of State, that allows U.S. citizens traveling or living abroad to enroll with the nearest U.S. embassy or consulate.
+A free service provided by the U.S. Department of State, that allows U.S. citizens and nationals traveling or living abroad to enroll their trip with the nearest U.S. embassy or consulate.
 Registering your travel plans allows you to: